CTPUG/wafer/docs/settings.rst

     ``items``
         An optional list of similar dicts, making up a submenu.

+``WAFER_PAGE_MARKITUP_FILTER``
+    Configuration for `django-markitup`_.
+    The type of markup used for pages, only.

+    ``MARKITUP_FILTER`` is used for rendering other objects.
+    This allows a more relaxed security configuration for pages, where XSS is less of a risk, and embedded HTML markup can be useful for styling.

 ``WAFER_PUBLIC_ATTENDEE_LIST``
     A boolean flag.
     When ``True``, all registered users' profiles are publicly visible.